How To Make DIY Baking Powder (Quick and Easy Tutorial)

 For most recipes, this small amount of acid should not affect the flavor.
 However, if you’d rather not throw these tangy juices into your sweet baking, you have other options.

-Another great substitute for cream of tartar in homemade baking powder is yogurt or buttermilk.
-Both of these fermented dairy products are acidic and will create the desired reaction with your baking soda.
+Another great substitute for cream of tartar in homemade baking powder is yogurt, sour cream, or buttermilk.
+These fermented dairy products are acidic and will create the desired reaction with your baking soda.

-For yogurt, replace the ½ tsp cream of tartar with ½ cup yogurt, thinned out with milk if necessary.
+For yogurt or sour cream, replace the ½ tsp cream of tartar with ½ cup yogurt or sour cream, thinned out with milk if necessary.
 Plain yogurt works best.
 Also, be sure to decrease the other liquid in your recipe accordingly.

 If you are using buttermilk, simply replace the ½ tsp cream of tartar with ½ cup buttermilk.
 Again, decrease the other liquid in your recipe by ½ cup.